Guide for Undocumented Individuals Traveling in the U.S.

 Introduction

-Traveling in the U.S. can be a stressful process for anyone—even more so if you’re undocumented!
-But it doesn’t have to be complicated.
-If you’re considering traveling as an undocumented person (with or without DACA) and are curious about how to travel safely, read on.
+Traveling can be a stressful process for anyone—even more so if you’re undocumented!
+Given that ICE enforcement has increased in recent months, many community members are wondering about the risks of travel within the U.S. We have updated this guide to provide reliable information and acknowledge people’s concerns.
+If you’re considering traveling as an undocumented person (with or without DACA) and want to know how to travel safely, read on.
 Safe travels, undocu-travelers!

-• Oregon and Illinois offer stronger protections, with laws limiting local law enforcement’s involvement with ICE—great for those seeking safer options for travel.
+• California, Illinois, New Jersey, New York, Oregon, Rhode Island, and Washington offer stronger protections, with laws limiting local law enforcement’s involvement with ICE—great for those seeking lower risk options for travel.

 • Florida, Georgia, Iowa, Texas, and West Virginia have strict policies where local law enforcement is required to cooperate with ICE, making it important to stay extra cautious in these areas.